fscelliott/docsdonewell/_posts/2020-10-30-video-developer-onboarding-docker-vs-contentful-cli.md

-Highlights:
+Timestamps:

-0:00 - Why this video?
+- 0:00 - Why this video?
 I'm researching developer onboarding experiences.
-1:18 - Walkthrough of Docker desktop CLI guide. nice features: recoverable experience, no signup required,  but mainly: GUI interface wrapper for terminal tutorial(!)
+- 1:18 - Walkthrough of Docker desktop CLI guide. nice features: recoverable experience, no signup required,  but mainly: GUI interface wrapper for terminal tutorial(!)
-9:01 - An aside on account sign-up friction and why a SaaS company might or might not optimize it 11:00 - Maildrop and other disposable email tools for recreating onboarding experiences 11:22 - Walkthrough of contentful's CLI guide. nice features: launch browser to display my API token, numbered steps, y/n prompts to create the project, step explanations
+- 9:01 - An aside on account sign-up friction and why a SaaS company might or might not optimize it
+- 11:00 - Maildrop and other disposable email tools for recreating onboarding experiences
+- 11:22 - Walkthrough of contentful's CLI guide. nice features: launch browser to display my API token, numbered steps, y/n prompts to create the project, step explanations